Leopard Houndshark: Triakis semifasciata

 LEAST CONCERN

-The leopard shark is one of the most common nearshore sharks in the temperate eastern Pacific.
-They appear to exhibit limited long distance movement, and as a result it is thought that the population consists of three regional population clusters in northern California, southern California and Mexico with limited genetic exchange.
+The leopard houndshark is one of the most common nearshore sharks on the temperate to subtropical eastern Pacific coast.
+There are three regional sub-populations in northern California, southern California and Mexico that have limited interbreeding.

 Reproduction